 Anxiety is becoming increasingly prevalent in our modern society.
-Research indicates that the number of people suffering from anxiety disorders continues to increase.
-Many trends and forces are at work to contribute to feelings of fear and anxiety in people.
-Fear and anxiety are experiences that are familiar to us all, but for many people anxiety becomes a serious problem.
+Research indicates that the number of people suffering from anxiety disorders is growing.
+Many trends and forces are at work to contribute to people's feelings of fear and anxiety.
+Fear and anxiety are experiences familiar to most, but anxiety becomes an acute problem for many.

-The activities are divided into four chapters to help you identify and select assessments easily and quickly:
+The activities are divided into four chapters to help you identify and select assessments for teaching easily and quickly:

 Chapter 1: Anxiety Triggers helps participants identify and learn to recognize their anxiety triggers.

 Chapter 2: Fear Factor helps participants identify and explore the intensity of their fears.

 Chapter 3: Anxiety Symptoms helps participants identify and explore how they experience anxiety symptoms.